Eligibility Checker – Shingles Vaccination

 Severely Immunosuppressed Individuals2

-• Severely immunosuppressed individuals represent the highest priority for vaccination, given their risk of severe disease.
+- Severely immunosuppressed individuals represent the highest priority for vaccination, given their risk of severe disease1.

 Frequently Asked Questions